 If you have been tickled as a child and enjoyed it, you might find it difficult to fathom why you must not tickle your child.
 However, every child is different.
-While you might have enjoyed the experience, another child might not.
+While you might have enjoyed a tickle monster game or a tickle fight experience, another child might not.
 You should always ask your child for consent and let them set boundaries before tickling them.

 Tickling kids may not be enjoyable and can make them feel helpless since they have no control over their bodies.
 Their giggle is involuntary and may make breathing difficult for them.
 A child can even lose consciousness if tickled for a long duration.
 In addition, if a child feels uncomfortable while being tickled, it can be harmful for them.
 Hence, you should try other ways to make them smile and laugh.
 Telling jokes, playing games, or having an enjoyable moment together can help you bond with your children and make them love you all the more.